-Craft beer lovers can rejoice now that the Heritage Corridor Ale Trail has returned for its 2022 season.
-The convenient web app connects you to more than a dozen breweries, bars and tasting rooms across The First Hundred Miles of Route 66 and beyond, giving you deep discounts and a shot at some exclusive merchandise.
+Attention all craft beer lovers: You have two months left to complete this year’s Heritage Corridor Ale Trail!
+This convenient web app connects you to more than a dozen breweries, bars and tasting rooms across The First Hundred Miles of Route 66 and beyond, giving you deep discounts and a shot at some exclusive merch.
 Here’s everything you need to know.

-The Ale Trail Passport web app showcases the best locations to grab a locally brewed beverage, from the southwestern suburbs to Starved Rock Country to the west.
-The platform allows you to earn prizes by visiting popular establishments like Joliet’s MyGrain Brewing and Wilmington’s Route 66 Old School Brewing, and even gets you exclusive discounts on pours and other specials at these terrific breweries, bars and tasting rooms.
+The Ale Trail Passport web app showcases the best locations to grab a locally brewed beverage, from the southwestern suburbs to the Starved Rock Country region in the west.
+The platform allows you to earn prizes by visiting popular establishments like Elder Brewing Co. and Wilmington’s Route 66 Old School Brewing, and even gets you exclusive discounts on pours and other specials at these terrific breweries, bars and tasting rooms.

-If you visit 12 locations on the trail, make a purchase and “check in” with the app, before the season closes on Dec.
-31, 2022, you’ll receive a free 2022 Heritage Corridor “Raise A Glass Tour” Ale Trail T-shirt, featuring info on each of the participating locations.
+If you visit all 16 locations on the trail, make a purchase and “check in” with the app, before the season closes Dec.
+31, 2023, you’ll receive free limited edition 2023 Ale Trail swag.

-To start your Ale Trail Passport journey, simply head over to heritagecorridoraletrail.com and click on the 2022 Ale Trail Passport button to start your quick registration process.
+To start your Ale Trail Passport journey, simply head over to HCDestinations.com/Ale-Trail and click on the 2023 Ale Trail Passport button to start your quick registration process.

 When you arrive at a participating location, simply check in on the app.
 Your phone’s GPS will confirm you’re at the location, and you’ll check one brewery off your list.
 All participants must be at least 21 years of age.

-Here’s a look at some of the participating Ale Trail stops near The First Hundred Miles of Route 66.
+Here’s a look at some of the participating Ale Trail stops near Route 66:

 Elder Brewing Company

-Featuring over 14 on-tap selections, as well as some excellent canned beer options, Joliet’s Elder Brewing Company is a comfortable and hip, indoor-outdoor taproom space perfect for taking a break on your travels.
+Featuring over 14 on-tap selections, as well as some excellent canned beer options, Joliet’s Elder Brewing Company is a comfortable and hip indoor-outdoor taproom space perfect for taking a break on your travels.
 Popcorn is always free at Elder, and local food delivery is available from several nearby restaurants, giving this space a casual, family-friendly atmosphere.
-An 1,100-foot space, which opened in 2018 directly adjacent to the building, hosts concerts and events.
+An added 1,100-foot event space opened in 2018 directly adjacent to the building, which hosts concerts and events.

 Route 66 Old School Brewing

-What better way to celebrate a trip along the Mother Road than a stop at the aptly named Route 66 Old School Brewing in Wilmington.
+What better way to celebrate a trip along the Mother Road than a stop at aptly named Route 66 Old School Brewing in Wilmington.
 Overseen by a silver medal master brewer, this 12-tap tasting room offers something for everyone’s palate.
-You’ll find a line of thoughtfully crafted and delicious beers, concocted by Pauly Bidne, founding member of the Joliet Brewers Guild.
-Beyond a great selection of highly drinkable beers, Route 66 Old School Brewing sports a nostalgic, vanilla-colored facade and a comfortable taproom interior.
-Be sure to pick up a crowler or growler to take home as a souvenir of the popular Route 66-themed brewery.
+You’ll find a line of thoughtfully crafted and delicious beers, concocted by Pauly Bidne, a founding member of the Joliet Brewers Guild.
+Beyond a great selection of highly drinkable beers, Route 66 Old School Brewing sports a nostalgic vanilla-colored facade and a comfortable taproom interior.
+Be sure to pick up a crowler or growler to take home as a souvenir of this popular 66-themed brewery.